 Just kidding – I mean, music is super important.
 You know, even if you don’t eventually become a professional musician, music is still important because it just opens up many windows in your soul.
 Music puts you on a certain path, it helps you become more emphatic, it helps you develop skills that you will use in your everyday life for the rest of your life.
 It’s important to include music in kids’ education, it’s important to teach music at school.

 Any other projects you’d like to talk about?

-We had planned a European tour to promote The Stolen Cello but it was all cancelled because of the pandemic.
-Maybe we’re going to perform in Rome and Milan by the end of the year, but it’s not even confirmed yet.
+We had planned a European tour to promote The Stolen Cello but it was all cancelled because of Covid.
 You know, Silvia, it’s just very difficult to plan and predict right now.
-Apart from that, I have launched a personal project called Bach is Back, based to musical improvisation, to promote the endless flow of Bach’s music’s transformation and improvisation: we used so many different inspirations and sources, from jazz to Baroque music until a polyphony of Balkan voices, and much more.
+Apart from that, I have launched a personal project called Bach is Back, based on musical improvisation, to promote the endless flow of Bach’s music’s transformation and improvisation: we used so many different inspirations and sources, from jazz to Baroque music until a polyphony of Balkan voices, and much more.
 The project was supported by the local authorities here in Apulia and we also released a DVD, and maybe we’re also going to record an album soon.
 It’s all in progress!

 ★ If you fancy knowing more about the renowned pianist and composer with whom Redi works, we have also interviewed Ludovico Einaudi